IY Centers/Institutes Guidelines & Policies

 For Integral Yoga® Institutes and Centers

-Since its early beginnings in 1966, Integral Yoga® has established centers all over the globe, providing spiritual guidance, training, and support for sincere aspirants wishing to realize the Supreme Universal Truth by following the principles and teachings of Integral Yoga®.
+Since its early beginnings in 1966, Integral Yoga® has established centers all over the globe, providing spiritual guidance, training, and support for sincere aspirants wishing to realize the Supreme Universal Truth.
 People from all walks of life have come to our centers seeking better health, peace of mind, and spiritual awakening.
 It is with great joy that we welcome your request to become an Integral Yoga Center.

 Please read the following Goal of Integral Yoga® and keep it in mind as you go through the process of application and development of your center.